11 De novo Genome Assembly

 Pros:

-• low-memory footprint: can be run on computational infrastructure that does not have large memory resources
+- Low-memory footprint: can be run on computational infrastructure that does not have large memory resources

-• can assembly both single-end and paired-end sequencing data
+- It can assembly both single-end and paired-end sequencing data

-• the assembly algorithm can cope with the presence of high amounts of ancient DNA damage
+- The assembly algorithm can cope with the presence of high amounts of ancient DNA damage

 Cons:

-• lower assembly quality on modern comparative data, particularly a higher rate of mis-assemblies (CAMI II challenge)
+- It has lower assembly quality on modern comparative data, particularly a higher rate of mis-assemblies (CAMI II challenge)

 In the Warinner group, we realised after some tests that MEGAHIT has a clear advantage when ancient DNA damage is present at higher quantities.
 While it produced a higher number of mis-assemblies compared to metaSPAdes when being evaluated on simulated modern metagenomic data (Critical Assessment of Metagenome Interpretation II challenge, Meyer et al. 2022), it produces more long contigs when ancient DNA damage is present.